-03 Dec Memories of Cinnamon Gardens Colombo
+03 Dec Memories of Cinnamon Gardens in Colombo

-Cinnamon Gardens Colombo, the name invokes memories of times long gone, of whitewashed plantation bungalows with big verandas in lush leafy gardens.
+Cinnamon Gardens in Colombo, the name invokes memories of times long gone, of whitewashed plantation bungalows with big verandas in lush leafy gardens.
 We catch up with two local residents from different generations, Amithi from Pedris Road and Ashik from Gregory’s Road, and ask them their favourite places, how the area has changed and what makes Cinnamon Gardens so unique.

 The sapling mango tree growing through the roof of Amithi’s house

 Growing through the roof

 We’re served tea at the veranda of Amithi’s antique-filled house, above us a pitched roof to provide some welcome shade.
 But there’s something unusual about this roof, it’s been built around a tree.
 “My husband was an architect so he designed it himself.
 The land had two beautiful trees, a mango tree, and a cassia tree.
 We choose to build the house around the sapling mango tree.
 Now it is the towering feature of the house and backyard.
 I take great care in trimming to accommodate its ever-growing presence.
 Every year just before the Puja celebrations, suddenly the leaves will grow pink and then burst into fruit, it’s a magnificent sight.”

 Memories of place